dauntflash/digitalclock/README.md

-A digital clock using html,css and js
+-A digital clock using html,css and js

-check it out here: dauntflash.github.io/digitalclock/
+-check it out here: dauntflash.github.io/digitalclock/